HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

   />
 ```

-Android Systyem and MD will do all for you.
+Android System and MD Library will do all for you.
 This will be shown equally.
 The button content color is set to `colorPrimary` and `colorOnPrimary` for the text, so you don't have to do nothnig.
 ```xml
   <Button